picfight/pfcwallet/rpc/documentation/api.md

 **Expected errors:**

-- `InvalidArgument`: The private passphrase is incorrect.

 - `InvalidArgument`: The private key WIF string is not a valid WIF encoding.

-- `InvalidArgument`: A rescan height was specified, but the rescan option was not set.

-- `InvalidArgument`: A negative rescan height was passed.

 - `Aborted`: The wallet database is closed.

-- `NotFound`: The account does not exist.

-**Stability:** Unstable

-___

-#### `ImportScript`

-The `ImportScript` method imports a script into the wallet.
-A rescan may optionally be started to search for transactions involving the script, either as an output or in a P2SH input.

-**Request:** `ImportScriptRequest`

-- `bytes passphrase`: The wallet's private passphrase.

-- `bytes script`: The raw script.

-- `bool rescan`: Whether or not to perform a blockchain rescan for the imported script.

-- `int32 scan_from`: The block height to begin a rescan from.

-- `bool require_redeemable`: The script must be a multisig script where all of the keys necessary to redeem the script are available to the wallet.

-**Response:** `ImportScriptResponse`

-- `string p2sh_address`: The pay-to-script-hash address for the imported script.

-- `bool redeemable`: Whether the imported script is a multisig script and all of the keys necessary to redeem the script are available to the wallet.

-**Expected errors:**

 - `InvalidArgument`: The private passphrase is incorrect.

-- `InvalidArgument`: A rescan height was specified, but the rescan option was not set.

-- `InvalidArgument`: A negative rescan height was passed.

-- `Aborted`: The wallet database is closed.

 - `NotFound`: The account does not exist.

-- `FailedPrecondition`: A multisig script was required to be redeemable by the wallet but is not without additional secrets.

 **Stability:** Unstable